dorelljames/ai-jscebu/src/content/curriculum/04-rag-systems/index.md

 # RAG Systems

-Master Retrieval-Augmented Generation (RAG) to build AI applications that can access and utilize custom knowledge bases effectively.

-## Module Overview

-### 1. Vector Databases
+Welcome to the RAG Systems module!
+This comprehensive module will teach you how to build AI applications with Retrieval-Augmented Generation capabilities.

+## What You'll Learn

+In this module, you'll learn about:

-- Understanding vector embeddings
+- Understanding vector databases and embeddings
-- Popular vector databases
-  - Pinecone
-  - Weaviate
-  - Milvus
-- Database setup and configuration
-- Data indexing strategies

-### 2. Similarity Search

-- Vector similarity metrics
-- Nearest neighbor search
-- Hybrid search techniques
+- Implementing similarity search algorithms
-- Performance optimization
-- Search relevance tuning

-### 3. Embeddings
+- Managing knowledge bases effectively
+- Building RAG-powered applications

+## Module Structure

+1. **Vector Databases**: Master vector embeddings and database management
+2. **Similarity Search**: Learn efficient search algorithms and optimization
-- Text embedding models
+3. **Embeddings**: Understand text embedding models and processing
-- Generating embeddings
-- Batch processing
-- Embedding visualization
-- Dimension reduction
-- Cost optimization
+4. **Knowledge Integration**: Build applications with RAG capabilities

+Each section builds upon the previous one, helping you create powerful RAG-enabled applications.

+## Prerequisites

+Before starting this module, you should have:

+- Completed the AI Foundations module
+- Completed the AI-Powered Tools module
+- Strong understanding of database concepts
+- Experience with vector operations

+## Getting Started

+Select a section from the sidebar to begin your journey into RAG systems.
+We recommend following the sections in order, as each builds upon the concepts introduced in the previous ones.

 ### 4. Knowledge Bases